dirac-institute/iCompare/README.md

 _Milestone 4_

-Write code which makes these runs automatically, and computes the maximum difference metric. [half-done]
+Write code which makes these runs automatically, and computes the maximum difference metric.
+[Half-complete]

 _Milestone 5_